 One of the primary differences between Social Security disability and Supplemental Security Income (SSI) is that SSI is needs-based.
-This means that any increase in your income, temporary or not, can reduce the amount of money that you will receive from Social Security.
+This means that any increase in your income, temporary or not, can reduce the amount of money that you will get from Social Security.

 - Any wages you earn,